Rational points on modular curves via maps to elliptic curves with rank zero: Introduction

 and the right-hand side is finite, allowing $X(\Q)$ to be computed effectively.
 The goal of this article is to develop and apply this strategy in the context of modular curves over $\Q$ that admit a map to an elliptic curve over $\Q$ of rank $0$ (in fact, our technique for constructing such a map is independent of the rank of the elliptic curve).

-There are $804450$ open subgroups of $\GL_{2}(\widehat{\Z})$ up to conjugacy of level $\leq 70$, with surjective determinant and containing $-I$.
-For $797591$ of these subgroups $G$, the modular curve $X_{G}$ admits a map to an elliptic curve over $\Q$ of rank $0$.
-Of the $797591$ curves with this property, we are able to rigorously determine the rational points of all but ten in this article.
+The LMFDB lists all $804450$ open subgroups of $\GL_{2}(\widehat{\Z})$ up to conjugacy of level $\leq 70$, with surjective determinant and containing $-I$.
+These correspond to modular curves $X_{G}$ defined over $\Q$ whose rational points dictate $\im \rho_{E,N}$ for $N \leq 70$.
+For these curves, the LMFDB includes the factorization of $J(X_{G})$ up to isogeny as a product of modular abelian varieties.
+By counting those for which the decomposition of \(J(X_{G})\) contains a rank \(0\) elliptic curve factor, we find that there are $797591$ subgroups $G$ such that the modular curve $X_{G}$ admits a map to an elliptic curve over $\Q$ of rank $0$.
+(The high proportion is due in part to covering relations: if \(X_G\) admits a map to a rank \(0\) elliptic curve \(E/\Q\) and \(H \subseteq G\), then the natural map \(X_H \to X_G\) gives, by composition, a map \(X_H \to E\).)
+Of these $797591$ modular curves, we are able to rigorously determine the rational points of all but ten in this article.
+For some of these curves (for example $X_{0}(N)$, or those of $2$-power level), the rational points were already known.
 We list the remaining $6859 \, (= 804450 - 797591)$ modular curves for which our method does not apply in our GitHub repository \cite{ModCrvToEC}.
 Among these curves, $2137$ have genus $0$ and $1401$ have genus $1$ and positive rank; the remaining $3321$ curves have only finitely many rational points.
-Many of these curves could be handled using known methods, though some are beyond reach at the moment.
+Many of these curves could be handled using known methods (such as local methods, Chabauty, and \'etale descent), though some are beyond reach at the moment.

 Throughout this article, we refer to modular curves using the labels assigned in the LMFDB (see Section~\ref{section:back} for a description of these labels).
 Our main result is the following.

 \begin{theorem} Let $X_{G}$ be a modular curve over $\Q$ with level $\leq 70$, where $G$ contains $-I$ and has surjective determinant, and suppose that $X_G$ admits a map to an elliptic curve over $\Q$ of rank $0$.
 If $X_{G}$ is not among the following ten curves \begin{multicols}{2} \begin{itemize} \item \mc{58.812.61.a.1} \item \mc{58.812.61.b.1} \item \mc{62.930.63.a.1} \item \mc{57.1026.67.a.1} \item \mc{57.1026.72.c.1} \item \mc{46.1518.104.a.1} \item \mc{69.1518.104.a.1} \item \mc{69.1518.115.b.1} \item \mc{58.2436.175.a.1} \item \mc{55.3300.239.a.1} \end{itemize} \end{multicols} then every point in $X_{G}(\Q)$ is either a cusp, a CM point, or has image under the $j$-map appearing in Table~\ref{jinvtable}. \end{theorem}